Notiphi/android-sdk/README.md

 #### Add SDK jar files to libs folder.

-Copy **NotiphiSDK.jar**, **android-async-http-1.4.3.jar** and **gcm.jar** the jar file from jars directory and paste it into libs directory of your project.
+Copy **NotiphiSDK.jar**, **android-async-http-1.4.3.jar** and **gcm.jar** jar files from /jars directory and paste them into /libs directory of your project.

 ####Set the SDK “Token and Secret” in Your project's string.xml file.

-Go to your project's root folder and open res folder.
-Then open values folder.
+Go to your project's root folder and open /res folder.
+Then open /values folder.
 Here you should find strings.xml file.
-Add the following line to it.
+Add the following lines to it.
-The app_token and app_secret is provided by us on registration of your app with us.
-As of now there is no online process and you need to contact us at dev-support@notiphi.com to get these.

 ```
 <string name="notiphi_app_token">TOKEN_GIVEN_BY_NOTIPHI_SEPARATELY</string>
 <string name="notiphi_app_secret">APP_SECRET_GIVEN_BY_NOTIPHI_SEPARATELY</string>
 ```
+Note: The app_token and app_secret is provided by us on registration of your app with us.
+As of now there is no online process and you need to contact us at dev-support@notiphi.com to get these.

 If you are already sending your own push notifications then slight more configuration is required.
 Please add the following line to string.xml file of your project